 Unpredictable Vowel Teams

-It’s also important to note that some vowel teams always make the same sound, but some make different sounds.
-For example, ai always makes the long a sound, but ea can make the long e, short e, or long a sound.
+It’s also important to note that some vowel teams almost always make the same sound, but some make different sounds.
+For example, ai almost always makes the long a sound, but ea can make the long e, short e, or long a sound.
 These are known as unpredictable vowel teams.

 Unpredictable vowel teams often follow spelling generalizations so these must be taught explicitly!

 Vowel Team Words

 You’ll see vowel teams and diphthongs in one syllable and multisyllabic words.

 Many one syllable words include vowel teams so students don’t need to know how to do syllable division to start learning about this.